iotaledger/bee-rfcs/text/0000-bee-model-crate/0000-bee-model-crate.md

 but only propose a basic `Transaction` type.
 All mentions of *transactions* in general or the `Transaction` type in particular will be implicitly in reference to that format used by `iri v1.8.1`.

+The `Transaction` type is intended to be *final* and immutable.
+This contract is enforced by not expose any methods that allow manipulating its fields directly.
+The only public constructor method that allows creating a `Transaction` directly are the `from_reader` and `from_slice` method to construct it from a type implementing `std::io::Read`, or from byte slice.
+Otherwise, `Transaction`s should only be built through `Bundle` constructors, and only from that context direct access to fields is permitted.
+To this purpose, this RFC contains the `TransactionDraft` builder pattern type.

 [`iri v1.8.1`]: https://github.com/iotaledger/iri/releases/tag/v1.8.1-RELEASE